-ODBC (Open Database Connectivity) is an abstract API that allows you to write applications that can interoperate with various RDBMS servers.
-ODBC provides a product-neutral interface between frontend applications and database servers, allowing a user or developer to write applications that are portable between servers from different manufacturers..
+ODBC (Open Database Connectivity) is an abstract API which allows you to write applications which can interoperate with various RDBMS servers.
+ODBC provides a product-neutral interface between frontend applications and database servers, allowing a user or developer to write applications which are transportable between servers from different manufacturers..

 The ODBC API matches up on the backend to an ODBC-compatible data source.
-This could be anything from a text file to an Oracle or PostgreSQL RDBMS.
+This could be anything from a text file to an Oracle or Postgres RDBMS.